Gladstone Park’s Early Development

 Gladstone Gardens

 Two ads for Gladstone Gardens lots in the extreme southern section of Gladstone Park from Polish language newspaper Dztennik Chicagoski (Chicago Daily News), February 27 and March 6, 1915, both from Library of Congress.
 This was the earlier development that attracted many German immigrants, who built the barn-roof style Dutch (“Deutsch”) Colonial Revivals for which the area is so well known.
-But then the development began attracting Polish immigrants, who, in the 1920s and early 1930s, tended to contract for brick bungalows.
+When the development began attracting Polish immigrants in the 1920s and early 1930s, styles changed as they tended to contract for brick bungalows.
 When English Tudor revivals became desirable in the 1940s, they filled in the subdivision’s remaining vacant lots, leading to a neighborhood with three distinct styles of architecture.
-Notice the different financial terms offered by Schultz, Baker & Co. for the 30×125-foot lots.
+Notice the different financial terms offered by Schultz, Baker & Co. for the 30×125-foot lots, which is the standard for the community.

 Park View Crest

 Ad for Park View Crest from (Chicago) Daily Tribune, May 31, 1924 for the 60-acre, 500-lot subdivision that started developing in the 1920s in the northern part of Gladstone Park.
-Developer William Zelosky used the tract’s advantageous location bordering on the Forest Preserves of Cook County with its Edgebrook Golf Course to market its homesites east of N. Milwaukee traveling north to W. Devon.
-Because housing trends were changing during the latter part of this decade and into the 1930s, many homebuyers in this development pulled away from the low-slung bungalows and contracted for bigger and more elaborate steep-roofed English architectural designs with all their decorative elements, particularly in the northern section near the most desirable parkland.
+Developer William Zelosky used the tract’s advantageous location bordering on the Forest Preserves of Cook County and the Edgebrook Golf Course to market its homesites east of N. Milwaukee all the way north to W. Devon.
+Because housing trends were changing during the latter part of this decade and into the 1930s, many homebuyers in this development pulled away from the low-slung bungalows and contracted for bigger and more elaborate steep-roofed English architectural designs with all their decorative elements, particularly in the northern section of the platt near the most desirable parkland.
 The result was a Gladstone Park with perhaps the largest collection of brick English Tudor Revivals in Chicago, followed to a lesser extent by the plainer two-story brick English Georgian Revivals that followed.